IntFast - Day Organizer & Disciplinizer For 2 Meals a Day Eaters

 You can eat only when the timers are in green color.

-If the timers are red, eating is prohibited until they turn green.
+When the timers are red, eating is prohibited.

 The app is customizable.
 In the Settings screen, you can pre-program the following 3 time periods (which correspond to the first 3 rules):